amolloy/LinkAgainstTheWorldStudio/docs/EditorMapFormat.md

 name | A string uniquely identifying the terrain set within the map terrains | An array of terrain definitions

-Terrains are stored in the plist as a dictionary:
+Terrains are stored in the JSON as a dictionary:

  Key | Value Description
 -----|-------------------